 4. Start a home business

 If you'd prefer to operate your own business by offering a product or service to a specific audience (aka work for yourself), this is the best option.
 This is more cost-effective as compared to running a brick-and-mortar store.
 It comes with other costs though.
 Storage for inventory and equipment, and obtaining licenses, are only a few.
-Staring a dropshipping store, photography business, virtual event planner, and subscription box services are some good examples.
+Starting a dropshipping store, photography business, virtual event planner, and subscription box services are some good examples.

 Interestingly, you can juggle any two of the above options to maximize your earnings.
 Take me for instance, I work for a remote-friendly company and also run my side hustle from wherever I am.
 What about you?
 Which of these opportunities are you leveraging at the moment?
 Let me know in the comments.